- Address: Azadi Stadium Boulevard, Tehran

 The 1978 FIFA World Cup

 On 3 June 1978, the national football team of Iran played their first-ever FIFA World Cup game.
 The Netherlands won the game 3-0 in front of 33,000 spectators in the Argentine city of Mendoza.
 The Netherlands reached the final of the 1978 FIFA World Cup.
 They lost the game against the Argentine Republic.
-The second world championship game of Iran ended in a 1-1 draw.
+The second world championship game for Iran ended in a 1-1 draw.
 They faced Scotland in that match.
 Iran won its third FIFA World Cup game against Peru.

 Esteghlal and Persepolis